Welcome to today's edition of the Rush 24-7 podcast.

 Those are polarizing people.

-But I look and say one Super Bowl appearance, never won a Super Bowl, has not been great in championship games.
+But I look and say, one Super Bowl appearance, never won a Super Bowl, has not been great in championship games.

-There's a sense in Philadelphia, my friends who are Eagle fans that we are never going to win the Super Bowl with five as our quarterback.
+There's a sense in Philadelphia, my friends who are Eagle fans, that we are never going to win the Super Bowl with five as our quarterback.

 Be right back after this, my friends.

-It's a senior columnist out there, Evan Bay's shameful retreat.
+He's a senior columnist out there.

 The perennial Veep shortlister bashed Congress in announcing his retirement.